Achievable logoAchievable logo

 On January 14, 2021, Target Corporation announced that its Board of Directors declared a quarterly cash dividend of $0.68 per share of common stock.
 The dividend will be payable on March 10, 2021 to shareholders of record as of February 17, 2021.

-There are a few important dates to remember here.
-First is the declaration date, which is the day the BOD publicly declares the dividend.
+The declaration date is the day the BOD publicly declares the dividend.
 In this example, the declaration date is January 14th.
-Remember, only the BOD can declare dividends.
-Stockholders only have the right to receive dividends if declared.
+Only the BOD can declare dividends, and stockholders only have the right to receive a dividend if it’s declared.

-Next, the record date is the day a stockholder must be “on the books.”
-The record date for this example is February 17th.
-An investor must be a settled owner of the stock on the record date in order to receive the dividend.
+The record date is the day a stockholder must be “on the books” to receive the dividend.
+In this example, the record date is February 17th.
+To be “on the books,” you must be a settled owner of the stock by the record date.
 Keep in mind that stock has a one-business-day (T+1) settlement time frame.

-If an investor purchased Target stock regular-way on Wednesday, February 17th, the trade would not settle until Thursday, February 18th.
-They would not receive the dividend because they would not be a settled owner on the stockholder list (maintained by the transfer agent) by the record date.
-Because Wednesday, February 17th is the first day an investor would buy the stock and not receive the dividend, it is the ex-dividend date.
+• If an investor buys Target stock regular-way on Wednesday, February 17th, the trade settles on Thursday, February 18th.
+They do not receive the dividend because they are not a settled owner by the record date.

-Conversely, if an investor already owned Target stock and sold their position on Wednesday, February 17th, they would keep the dividend because they wouldn’t be removed from the stockholder list until after the record date.
-As you’ve probably noticed, settlement is the underlying concept for the ex-dividend date.
+Conversely, if an investor already owned Target stock and sold it on Wednesday, February 17th, they would keep the dividend.
+They wouldn’t be removed from the stockholder list (maintained by the transfer agent) until after the record date.
+Settlement is the key concept behind the ex-dividend date.

 To summarize what occurs on the ex-dividend date: